frankxw/cel/README.md

 Run `premake.bat` and then open the solution in the `build/` folder.

 # Running Tests
+### EchoServer
 Once built, navigate to `bin/[Debug|Release]/` and run `EchoServer`.
 In a shell you can run `nc localhost 8070` and anything you type will be echoed back.
+### BasicServer
+Once built, navigate to `bin/[Debug|Release]/` and run `BasicServer`.
+In a shell you can run `nc localhost 8070` and anything you type will be echoed back while the server is still running.
+It will be printing a few messages and then exiting.

 # Usage
 This library tries to be straightforward.
 You will want to construct an App and then run it.